Hatfield, South Yorkshire: Geography

 West End is a small village to the south-west of Hatfield Woodhouse.

 Transport

 The A18 road runs through the eastern part of Hatfield town, with the M18 and M180 motorways in the east of the parish.
 A proposal exists to develop land adjacent to the west side of Junction 5 on the M18, to a mixed development of housing and warehousing space known as Unity Park.
 The development, which is projected to involve housing, a marina and a new school, has led to the creation of a new link road from Junction 5 to Waggons Way in Stainforth.
 Junction 5 also has a motorway service area (MSA) known as Doncaster North, run by Moto.

 A railway from Doncaster to Thorne first arrived in July 1856 with the station being labelled simply as Stainforth.
 It was replaced by a newer station called Hatfield and Stainforth in October 1866.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Greatest Hits Radio Yorkshire, TX1 Radio and TMCR 95.3, a community based radio station which broadcast from its studios in Thorne.

+The town is served by these local newspapers, Doncaster Free Press and Thorne Times.